aseppurnama20/Portfolio/README.md

 ## Data Analytics Portfolio
 <img align="left" width="250" height="150" src="https://github.com/aseppurnama20/Portfolio/blob/58028fed87a632bdd537da2014085a60b8f06b0c/image/rfm.png"> **[Sales and Customer Segement Analysis based RFM](https://github.com/aseppurnama20/DSLS-Data-Analytics-Case-Study.git)**

+In this project, I have performed Recency, Frequency and Monetary or RFM to analyze Sales and Customer Segmentation.
+I used SQL query in performing RFM analysis.
+At the end, the dashboard of the RFM analysis vizualized using Power BI.
+From the dashboard we can see the customer segmentation correspond to sales which can be an insight for business strategy

 #
 <img align="left" width="250" height="150" src="https://github.com/aseppurnama20/Portfolio/blob/58028fed87a632bdd537da2014085a60b8f06b0c/image/netflix.jpg"> **[Netflix Data Visualization](https://github.com/aseppurnama20/netflix-data-visualization.git)**